davervw/c64-io_monitor/README.md

 6502 Assembly project to monitor C64 Kernel I/O entry points usage.

-Initially hooks entry points and increments counts as Kernel calls are made, with max count of 255 each.
-Works by copying C64 ROMs to RAM, patching RAM, and running from RAM (no, it doesn't patch lower memory indirect jumps because not all entry points in C64 Kernel use this method).
+Hooks entry points and increments counts as Kernel calls are made, with max count of 255 each.
+Works by copying C64 ROMs to RAM, patching RAM, and running from RAM (no, it doesn't patch lower memory indirect jumps).
+Optionally logs a trace of all individual calls with arguments and return values if memory is reserved (upper BASIC memory limit lowered prior to initializing).

-Common use is to perform operations in BASIC, then display counts to see what Kernel calls were made.
+Common use is to perform operations in BASIC, then display counts/trace to see what Kernel calls were made.
 Interestingly, see what Kernel I/O calls are made when you make a syntax error.

 Usage: